The64thGamer/cheeseepedia/content/9tjtbnjtuv1jxste/content.md

 #### December

-- The Rockin' Rascals premiered with the opening of Knoxville's Celebration Station on December 17, 1993, with character designs by Jul Kamen and soundtracks produced by Janet Sherman.{{< cite 4 >}}
+- The Rockin' Rascals premiered with the opening of Knoxville's Celebration Station on December 17, 1993, with character designs by Jul Kamen and soundtracks produced by Janet Sherman.[4]

 ### 2005